Skip to main content

 These data from GH replacement studies provide a strong proxy for understanding the effects of GHSs.
 GHSs that produce physiological, pulsatile GH release, especially when dosed appropriately, are likely to have metabolic effects that mirror those of low-dose GH therapy.

 The initial period may show a transient rise in markers of insulin resistance, but with continued therapy and improvements in body composition, these markers often normalize or even improve.
 The key is the restoration of a more favorable balance between lean mass and adipose tissue.
-This academic perspective reveals that the effect of GHSs on insulin sensitivity is a sophisticated biological process, where direct molecular antagonism is balanced by profound, system-wide benefits to and overall metabolic function.
+This academic perspective reveals that the effect of GHSs on insulin sensitivity is a sophisticated biological process, where direct molecular antagonism is balanced by profound, system-wide benefits to body composition and overall metabolic function.

 References